berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section04 Intro to Racket.md

   1. In Racket, [parentheses matter](http://xkcd.com/297/).
   2. When you ask a procedure to perform its action, you _call_ it.
 This is also called _invoking_ a procedure.
 Whenever you invoke a procedure, you must wrap the procedure call (the call to the procedure) in a set of parentheses.
   3. Everytime we invoke a procedure, we must follow **prefix notation*: a notation that dictates that the procedure that we're invoking is always the leftmost item in the parentheses.
-Everything else are _arguments_ to that procedure -- things we feed in to the procedure in order to get our answer.
+Everything else are _arguments_ to that procedure&mdash;things we feed in to the procedure in order to get our answer.
 For example, for this expression: `(+ 2 2)`, we feed in `2` and `2` into `+` in order to get the answer, `4`.

 ## The Racket Interpreter